opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - If you want to delete some cells, select a region so that the cells you want to delete are in the last rows, and drag the fill handle up.

+.. tip:: **To edit cell content with the Fill Handle in the Timeline:**

+    Do one of the following:

+    - If you want to repeat a cell content for some frames, select the cell and drag the fill handle to the right.

+    - If you want to lengthen a progressive sequence, select the cells where the sequence is exposed, and drag the fill handle to the right: sequence will be lengthen according to the progressive numbering.
+For example if the sequence is 1, 3, 5, the added images will be 7, 9, 11, etc. This works for any step the sequence may have.

+    - If you want a random sequence to be repeated, select the sequence and drag the fill handle to the right: the sequence will be lengthened according to the sequence numbering.
+For example if the sequence is 3, 6, 4, 1, the added images will be 3, 6, 4, 1, 3, 6, etc.

+    - If you want a progressive sequence to be repeated, first copy the sequence first drawing at the end of the sequence, then select all and drag the fill handle to the right.
+For example if the sequence is 1, 2, 3, 4, copy the drawing 1 at the end of the sequence (the result will be 1, 2, 3, 4, 1), and the added drawings will be 2, 3, 4, 1, 2, etc.

+    - If you want to delete some cells, select a region so that the cells you want to delete are in the last rows, and drag the fill handle to the left.

 .. _stretching_the_xsheet_timing:

 Stretching the Xsheet Timing
 ''''''''''''''''''''''''''''
-If you need to change the timing of a selection of cells, a selected frame range, or the whole Xsheet, you can use the Time Stretch dialog.
+If you need to change the timing of a selection of cells, a selected frame range, or the whole Xsheet/Timeline, you can use the Time Stretch dialog.

  |time_stretch|